cshah13/baltimore-water-supply/README.md

 4. Used the Excel Solver function to minimize the sum of minimums, identifying three new cluster rods
 5. Moved clusters into a visualization to identify the number of water stations in each cluster
 ### Geospatial Analysis
-1. Filtered the filitered data from step 2 of Data Collection to separate stations with results >1.99ppm and <1.99ppm, and to include labelled longitude and latitiude coordinates
+1. Filtered the filtered data from step 2 of Data Collection to separate stations with results >1.99ppm and <1.99ppm, and to include labelled longitude and latitiude coordinates
 3. Converted file to CSV and uploaded file to MapBox
 4. Created one layer showing stations with values >1.99ppm and changed style color to black
 5. Created another layer showing stations with values<1.99ppm and changes style color to red